-Kasia (Katarzyna) Koralewska is a textile-based and multi-media artist and educator currently living in Calgary, Canada.
-She received her education at the Alberta College of Art & Design in Calgary, Canada (Mobility/Exchange Program 2007/2008) and Academy of Fine Arts in Lodz, Poland (Master of Fine Arts 2009).
-She presently teaches surface design in the Fibre Program and drawing in Extended Studies at the Alberta College of Art & Design.
-Her artistic practice involves creating large-scale silkscreen printed textile pieces, drawings and video installations.
-Her work has been exhibited in Lodz and Warsaw (Poland), Berlin (Germany), Klatovy (Czech Republic) and Calgary (Canada).
+Kasia Koralewska is a textile-based and multi-media artist and educator currently living in Calgary, Canada.
+She received her education at the Alberta College of Art & Design in Calgary, Canada and Academy of Fine Arts in Lodz, Poland (Master of Fine Arts 2009).
+She presently teaches in the Fibre Program and Continuing Education at the Alberta College of Art & Design.
+Her artistic practice involves creating large-scale silkscreen printed textiles, drawings and installations.
+Her work has been exhibited in Poland, Germany, Czech Republic and Canada.

 I am a multimedia artist and a designer/maker with an interest in contributing to a more profound understanding of the human condition.
 I am concerned with an opposed identity of people as individual beings versus people as a part of system – elements of society.